Skip to main content

 Slide Set

-• more-aggressive fluid boluses are suggested at the start of therapy: all patients with DKA should receive a 10-mL/kg bolus of normal saline at the beginning, and the majority will receive a second 10-mL/kg bolus to follow
+• More-aggressive fluid boluses are suggested at the start of therapy: most patients with DKA should receive a 20-mL/kg bolus of normal saline at the beginning; those with poor cardiovascular function will require additional fluid boluses until stable.

 We hope that you will find these materials to be helpful in managing pediatric cases of diabetic ketoacidosis.
 Please do not hesitate to contact the Endocrinology & Diabetes Unit at BCCH for any help in implementing this protocol at your health-care centre in British Columbia.
 We also welcome any suggestions to make this material more useful to your practice.